 This is a common symptom for male depressives who often may find themselves expressing their depression through recklessness and aggression.
 The individual will often find themselves at a short fuse and highly sensitive.

 Depression can affect the person’s cognitive abilities, causing problems with concentration and memories.
 The person may often feel that their mental processes have slowed down and that they have difficulty with work and studies.

 Depression can often give rise to body pains and headaches that have no apparent medical cause and do not respond to treatment.

 Depression can often lead to lethargy and sluggishness.
 They cannot work up the energy to perform even their most basic tasks.
 The person may feel that their physical abilities have regressed.

-Anhedonia, or the inability to feel pleasure is a common symptom of depression.
+Anhedonia or the inability to feel pleasure is a common symptom of depression.
 The person may lose interest in activities that formerly brought them pleasure.
-They may not want to engage in social interactions, sex or their passions.
+They may not want to engage in social interactions, sex, or their passions.

-Depression can affect your appetite, making the individual eat too much or too less.
+Depression can affect your appetite, making the individual eat too much or too little.
 A weight gain or loss of around 5 percent of body weight in a month can be an indicator of depression.

 Another common symptom of depression is guilt.
-The person may feel helpless to change their circumstances and end up being overly-critical of themselves as they blame themselves for their depression.
+The person may feel helpless to change their circumstances and end up being overly critical of themselves as they blame themselves for their depression.

 This is an immediate warning sign and should be taken seriously.
 If a person is suffering from suicidal thoughts they need to get help as soon as possible.